 There was consensus that some of the activities called out by the Action Plan may be of sufficiently high priority that they should be considered at this meeting.
-As a result, two new task forces were created:
+As a result, one new task force was created:

-- Task Force to Examine Risk Assessment Standards and Procedures will consist of the United States (lead), Australia, Canada, France, Japan, Netherlands, and Norway.
-This new task force was encouraged to interface with IEA GHG, which has a special group that is working on risk assessment. - Task Force to Examine Societal Issues Impacting CCS Deployment will consist of Australia (lead) and Denmark, with other members to be added prior to the Paris CSLF meeting.
-This new task force will examine and assess various societal issues such as property access and conflict of land use that affect the potential viability of CCS deployment sites.
+• Task Force to Examine Risk Assessment Standards and Procedures will consist of the United States (lead), Australia, Canada, France, Japan, Netherlands, and Norway.
+This new task force was encouraged to interface with IEA GHG, which has a special group that is working on risk assessment.

+A possible second new task force, to examine societal issues impacting CCS deployment, will be scoped out to determine if it should be formed.
+This new task force would examine and assess various technical and societal issues such as property access and co-management of land use (especially in the sub-surface for industries such as oil, gas, coal and groundwater) that affect the potential viability of deploying CCS sites.
+Australia has the lead, and will make a report at the Paris CSLF meeting.

-Creation of another new task force, to develop key definitions of CCS terminology such as "capture ready," was deferred until next meeting, as there will be reports from two IEA implementing agreements soon that will deal with this topic.
-There was consensus that anything the CSLF produces on this topic should be consistent with the IEA.
+Decision on formation of a third new task force, to develop key definitions of CCS terminology such as "capture ready," was deferred until the Paris CSLF meeting, as there will be reports from two IEA implementing agreements soon that will deal with this topic.
+There was consensus that anything the CSLF produces on this topic should be consistent with the IEA and the IPCC.